zyncro/angular-embedly/README.md

 </head>
 ```

-Now create a directive in your script that returns a controller, where custom
+Create a directive that returns a controller, where custom options and functions may be
-options and functions may be specified as variables on the `$scope`.
-You *must*
-also include your Embed.ly API key here.
-It may be named myEmbedlyTest or otherwise.
+specified as variables on the `$scope`.
+You *must* also include your Embed.ly API key here.
 ```
 mod.directive('myEmbedlyTest', function() {
   return {